LODSContent/DP-070-Migrate-Open-Source-Workloads-to-Azure/instructions/Lab-02.md

 1. On the **Database** menu, select **Manage Connections**, and select **New**.
 1. Select the **Connection** tab.
 1. In **Connection name** type **MySQL on Azure VM**
-1. Enter the following details, and then select **Test connection**:
+1. Enter the following details:

     | Property  | Value  |
     |---|---|